Rokon-Khan/library-management-frontend/README.md

-# Stuart Library Management System
+# Library and Book Management System

 This is a minimal library management system built with React, Redux Toolkit Query (RTK Query), TypeScript, React Router v7, Tailwind CSS, and Shadcn UI.
 It allows users to perform CRUD operations on books, borrow books, and view a borrow summary without requiring authentication.
 The application features a clean, responsive UI and efficient state management.